icgc-argo/argo-docs/docs/managing-program-access.md

 title: Managing Program Access
 ---

-If you are a Program Administrator, then you will have the ability to invite users to access your programs data.
+If you are a Program Administrator, you will have the ability to invite users to access your program data.
 Depending on the role that you assign a program user, they will receive different levels of access to your program data.

 ## User Roles and Permissions
 **Program Administrators** are granted the ability to manage users, and therefore data access, to a program.
 Program Administrators can:
-- view your programs profile information
+- view the program profile information
-- add and remove users
+- add and remove program users
 - view the program dashboard
-- upload and download data
+- upload and download program data

-**Data Submitters** are granted access to permissions that allow for the management of your programs data.
+**Data Submitters** are granted permissions that allow for the management of a program's data.
 Data Submitters can:
 - view the program dashboard
-- upload and download data
+- upload and download program data

-**Collaborators** are granted limited view access to a programs data.
+**Collaborators** are granted limited view access to a program's data.
 Collaborators can:
 - view the program dashboard
-- download data
+- download program data

 ## Adding Users
 1. Navigate to the **Submission** area in the top menu.
 1. Click **Manage Programs** in the left menu.
 1. Above the users table, click the *Add Users* button.
 1. Fill in the First Name, Last Name, Email, and Role of the person you would like to add to your program.
-The provided email is the email that they will use to login to the ARGO Platform.
+The email address you provide will be the email that the user will use to login to the ARGO Platform.
-> NOTE: ARGO users are required to use a Gmail or GSuite enabled email address to invite any users.
-Other email types **will not** be able to complete registration.
+> NOTE: Program Administrators are required to specify a Gmail or GSuite enabled email address for user invitations.
+Other email types **will not** be permitted to complete program registration.

 ## Removing Users
 1. Navigate to the **Submission** area in the top menu.
 1. Click **Manage Programs** in the left menu.
-1. On the row of the user that you would like to remove access from, click the Garbage icon on the right of the table.
-After confirming, a users access to your program will immediately be revoked, and they will not be able to complete any data actions.
+1. Find the user for which you want to remove program access and click the garbage can icon in their table row.
+1. After confirming removal, the user's program access will be immediately revoked, and they will not be able to complete any program data actions.